HConley-01/sneezymud-modernization/zone100_mob_equipment_loads.md

 ## Key Differences and Issues

-1. Dependency on Previous Commands
+1. Dependency on Previous Commands:

-   :

    - Individual items: The 'E' command checks `if_flag` and `last_cmd` to determine if it should execute
    - Equipment sets: The 'Y' command does not check `if_flag` or `last_cmd`, so it always executes regardless of previous commands

-2. Percentage Check Application
+2. Percentage Check Application:

-   :

    - Individual items: The percentage check is applied once by the '?' command
    - Equipment sets: The percentage check is applied to each piece individually by `loadsetCheck`

-3. LoadOnDeath Behavior
+3. LoadOnDeath Behavior:

-   :

    - When LoadOnDeath is enabled, both individual items and equipment sets are stored in the mob's `loadCom` array
    - When LoadOnDeath is disabled, both are executed immediately, but equipment sets don't respect the `if_flag` and `last_cmd` variables